Asbestos and Textile Mill Workers

 - File for your share of $30 billion in trust funds

-Textile workers generally work in the manufacturing mill where textiles are made using raw materials, wool, cotton, and polyester.
+Textile workers generally work in the manufacturing mill, making textiles using raw materials, wool, cotton, and polyester.

 Textile workers have a variety of different job functions, which may include: